NREL/EnergyPlus/design/FY2023/NFP-MultistageEconomizer.md

        \key EconomizerFirst
        \key InterlockedWithMechanicalCooling
        \default InterlockedWithMechanicalCooling
+       \note This input is only used when the Controller:OutdoorAir is used in conjunction
+       \note with an AirLoopHVAC:UnitarySystem with multiple cooling speeds.
-       \note When modeled with an AirLoopHVAC:UnitarySystem with multiple cooling speeds
+       \note When modeling an AirLoopHVAC:UnitarySystem with multiple cooling speeds
-       \note (specified in a UnitarySystemPerformance:Multispeed), EconomizerFirst runs
+       \note (as specified in a UnitarySystemPerformance:Multispeed), EconomizerFirst runs
        \note the economizer at all speeds, all the way to the highest cooling speed before
-       \note mechanical cooling is needed.
-InterlockedWithMechanicalCooling runs the
+       \note mechanical cooling is used to meet the load.
+InterlockedWithMechanicalCooling
-       \note economizer at  the cooling speed chosen by the AirLoopHVAC:UnitarySystem.
+       \note runs the economizer at the cooling speed chosen by the AirLoopHVAC:UnitarySystem.
+       \note
-       \note Use EconomizerFirst to model typical economizer staging for in multi-speed
+       \note Use EconomizerFirst to model typical economizer staging for multi-speed
-       \note packaged single-zone equipment.
+       \note packaged single-zone equipment with sensible load control (Control Type input of
+       \note the AirLoopHVAC:UnitarySystem should be set to Load).
 ```

 ## Outputs Description ##